 1. In proposing the business programme, the Parliamentary Bureau shall ensure that sufficient time is set aside—

-(c) between the beginning of January and the end of February each year for the Stages of a Budget Bill.
+(b) for the Stages of a Budget Bill.

 Rule 5.9 Business Bulletin

 1. The Clerk shall produce the Business Bulletin.

 (a) the business programme;

 (c) agendas for committee meetings;